ashantichauke/Arsenal-Performance-Analysis/README.md

 **Note:**

-2025/26 season data refelcts results up to April 2026 and will update as the season progresses.
+2025/26 season data reflects results up to April 2026 and will update as the season progresses.

 ---